 In under 60 seconds you should have your distribution up and running!

 2. Start MicroK8s and check the status of MicroK8s using the following commands:

-Well, this one liner setup that’s made so simple by MicroK8s usually has a lot of hurdles and complexities involved if you’re setting it up manually.
+Well, this one-liner setup that’s made so simple by MicroK8s usually has a lot of hurdles and complexities involved if you’re setting it up manually.
 Now that you have your Kubernetes deployment up, that’s just the beginning.
-To do useful stuff you need to do even more complex tasks for setting up components depending on your work needs.
-This is where the add-ons come in; MicroK8s comes packed with powerful add-ons which again, will save you from the complexities of setting these up and get you going with a few lines of commands.
+You can now set up the components you need for your project.
+This is where the add-ons come in; MicroK8s comes packed with powerful add-ons which again, will save you from the complexities of setting these up and get you going with a few commands.

 Head on to the next blog post to explore a use case and see the power and magic of simplified K8s using MicroK8s!